Part of a set. See all set records

 Leonard C. Hanna, Jr. Fund 1968.193.2

-Kitagawa Sōsetsu painted for the Maeda family, who were the powerful regional rulers of what is present-day Ishikawa Prefecture.
-Screens would have served as room dividers and backdrops for important gatherings in the grand residences of the Maeda.
-This composition, painted with a profusion of flowers and grasses, is considered one of Sōsetsu’s masterpieces.
-Kitagawa Sōsetsu is thought to have been a student of Tawaraya Sōsetsu (active mid-1600s), who was in turn the student of Tawaraya Sōtatsu, considered the founder of the Rinpa school.
+Kitagawa Sōsetsu painted for the Maeda family, powerful rulers of what is present-day Ishikawa Prefecture on the central northern coast of Honshū, Japan’s main island.
+Screens served as room dividers and backdrops in Maeda grand residences.
+This composition is considered one of the artist’s masterpieces.
+Kitagawa Sōsetsu is thought to have been a student of Tawaraya Sōsetsu, who was in turn the student of Tawaraya Sōsetsu, the Kyoto-based master painter regarded as the creator of the style that came to be known as Rinpa.
+By selecting a painter of this lineage, the Maeda family consciously connected their aesthetics to those of the imperial capital as a means of proclaiming their elevated status.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.